-DOH does not know if contaminants from the site are in the blackberries at the bottom of Pennsylvania Avenue.
+Department of Health does not know if contaminants from the site are in the blackberries at the bottom of Pennsylvania Avenue.
 Blackberries grow everywhere at the bottom of Pennsylvania Avenue and on the accessible areas of the Sesko property.
 In August, September, and October children and local residents collect and eat these berries.
-DOH recommends collecting and eating berries from a number of locations, not just one.
+We recommend collecting and eating berries from a number of locations, not just one.